cipherdrive/cipherdrive.github.io/README.md

 # CipherDrive Secure Communications
 #### cipherdrive21@gmail.com

-#### CipherDrive is excited to be working on an embedded systems security project that includes wireless communications, encryption, and control systems.
+#### CipherDrive is excited to be developing an embedded systems security platform that includes wireless communications, encryption, and control systems.

 ### Electronics Systems Engineering Technology
 ### - Capstone 2021